Next.js—gate a route in five lines

 This is the Tier 3 read-only path — you're gating access against existing on-chain Anchors, not running verification yourself.
 If you instead want a button that takes a user from "unverified wallet" to "verified human" in one click, that's the Tier 1 path — see Verification flow for the <EntrosVerify /> drop-in component.

-npm install @entros/pulse-sdk @solana/wallet-adapter-react @solana/web3.jsThe SDK is published as @entros/pulse-sdk on npm.
+npm install @entros/pulse-sdk @solana/wallet-adapter-react @solana/wallet-adapter-react-ui @solana/web3.jsThe SDK is published as @entros/pulse-sdk on npm.
 It declares @solana/wallet-adapter-react, @solana/web3.js, and @coral-xyz/anchor as optional peers.
+EntrosGate also renders WalletMultiButton in its disconnected-state fallback, which is why @solana/wallet-adapter-react-ui is on the install list.

 "use client";